 Attractions en Route

 The great thing about a barge holiday in this region of France is that the canal wends its way through a number of beautiful French cities, giving you time to explore their history and soak in a little local culture.
 Cruising along the Canal de Bourgogne allows you to explore the Northern and Southern areas of this renowned region.

 In the north, be sure to visit the Abbaye de Fontenay.
 Though founded in the early 1100s, its structure has been incredible well-maintained with its cloisters, scriptorium and dormitories still intact.
 It’s a breathtaking piece of architecture, and now that it is a UNESCO World Heritage Site, even its gardens and ponds retain their original glory.

 As you travel further down south, you’ll want to visit the monumental Notre-Dame de Dijon.
 It’s a Gothic-style church with an ornamented façade that boasts gorgeous columns and archways, as well as the typical gargoyles.
 Inside, you’ll find lovely colourful stain-glass paintings.
 Both edifices are an unmissable time capsule, the first providing unrivalled insight into Cistercian life and industry, while the second lets you revisit French Catholic practices.

 If you have time, you should also stroll through Dijon’s market.
-It wouldn’t be a barge holiday in France without sampling French wines, local cheeses and artisanal breads.
+It wouldn’t be a barge holiday on the Canal de Bourgogne without sampling French wines, local cheeses and artisanal breads.
 There are also pâté and terrine stalls that are worth a visit, as well as local delicacies like snails on offer.
 Make sure to try Dijon’s famous mustard and take some back with you as a souvenir.
 It’s a real treat for the tastebuds!

 History and Feats of Engineering